Independent Commission for Aid Impact (ICAI) Website Accessibility Statement

 Under the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (“the Regulation”), we are not required to provide pdf documents created prior to 23rd September 2018 in an accessible format unless the pdf document is essential to service delivery (“Pre-2018 ESD Documents”).
 The Regulation permits derogation from the requirement to provide accessible Pre-2018 ESD Documents if this would result in a disproportionate burden on the provider.

-All PDF documents after September 23rd 2018 will be fixed by the end of January 2021 as noted under “Content that’s not within the scope of the accessibility regulations”.
+All PDF documents after September 23rd 2018 have been translated into accessible html pages as of the end of January 2021 as noted under “Content that’s not within the scope of the accessibility regulations”.

 We’ve assessed the burden of fixing the PDF document pre-2018 and we believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
 We will make another assessment in February 2021 whether or not this can be reviewed.